 WCFG spent over half of its 2012 budget on grants to other organizations, most of which spent spent millions advocating for Wisconsin Gov. Scott Walker and other Republicans during the 2012 Wisconsin recall elections.

 Citizens for a Strong America

-Another group, United Sportsmen of Wisconsin, received $235,000 from CSA.
+Another group, United Sportsmen of Wisconsin, received $235,000 from CSA in 2011.
 United Sportsmen was the subject of controversy in early 2013, when it was revealed that outgoing Assembly Majority leader Scott Suder (a former ALEC State Chair) slipped a half-million dollar, renewable grant into the Wisconsin budget that was later called a "sweetheart deal" for the group.
 Wisconsin industrialist Terry Kohler, a top donor to Republicans in the state and nationally, personally reached out to lawmakers on the budget committee and urged their support for the grant.

 In January 2014, the Milwaukee Journal Sentinel confirmed that the donation from CSA was the sole source of funding for United Sportsmen in 2011.
 This means that Club for Growth Wisconsin was effectively the sole funder for the controversial group, with CSA acting as a middleman.